-Figure 9: Use of headers to create power and ground buses
+Figure 7: Use of headers to create power and ground buses

+When installing bypass capacitors, try to mount each of them as close as possible to one of the power supply pins of an IC.
+If they are installed some distance from the chip they will not have the desired effect.
 One method is to install the capacitor through two holes of the board right next to the power supply pin.
 Bend one of the capacitor leads over and solder it to the power supply pin.
 Then run a wire wrap wire from the other lead over to a nearby ground connection.